Welcome to our grammar lesson about Spanish word “aunque”.

-In the case of “aunque”, that relationship expresses a partial obstacle, in spite of which an action occurs or can occur.
+In the case of “aunque”, that relationship expresses a partial obstacle, in spite of which an action occurs.

 “Aunque” has two possible meanings in English:

 - Even if

-That makes sense, because in English both “although” and “even if” express a partial obstacle, in spite of which an action occurs or can occur.
+That makes sense, because both “although” and “even if” express a partial obstacle, in spite of which an action occurs.

 Aunque él tiene poco tiempo, siempre viene.

-Although he doesn’t have much time, he always comes.
+Although he has little time, he always comes.

 Aunque él tenga poco tiempo, vendrá.

-Even if he doesn’t have much time, he will come.
+Even if he has little time, he will come.

 Pay attention to the sentences above.
 Why is the verb form “tiene” in the first sentence, and “tenga” in the second one?
 We will explain that next.

-When “aunque” means “although”, the next verb in the sentence must be conjugated in Indicative Mood:
+When “aunque” means “although”, the next verb in the sentence is conjugated in Indicative Mood:

 Marcos es muy simpático, aunque a veces se enfada.